|Our groups 2018 "boat related' cruising costs:

 along the way on this voyage, to stop, shop, stay and linger at some incredible destinations.

-can be affordable by almost anyone.
-There are many different lifestyles, boats and ways one can cruise America's Great Loop.
+are many different lifestyles, boats and ways one can cruise America's Great Loop.

 With so many wonderful, popular and famous destinations on the Great Loop route, we strongly suggest one think of their boat more as